OCamlPro/gnucobol-contrib/tools/cobjapi/SWING/readme.txt

   and Solaris.
 Porting your application between platforms is as easy as recompiling.

-- JAPI is built on top of the AWT.
-The AWT (abstract windowing tool-kit) is part of the freely distributed Java Developer Tool-kit (JDK).
-The AWT is composed of a package of classes and it supports everything from creating buttons, menus, and dialog boxes to complete GUI applications.
-Notable, the AWT is platform independent.
+- JAPI 2 is built on top of the SWING.
+The SWING is part of the freely distributed Java Developer Tool-kit (JDK).
+The SWING is composed of a package of classes and it supports everything from creating buttons, menus, and dialog boxes to complete GUI applications.
+Notable, the SWING is platform independent.

-- The functionality of AWT is now brought to GnuCOBOL via JAPI.
+- The functionality of SWING is now brought to GnuCOBOL via JAPI 2.
   So you do not need to learn JAVA.
 All you need is a running Java Runtime Environment (JRE) on your host.

 Screen-shots
 ------------
 For every GnuCOBOL example program I have included screen-shots.
-See under cobjapi/examples_simple/screenshots.
+See under examples_simple/screenshots.

 Test
 ----
-This program was developed using GnuCOBOL 2.0.0.
+This program was developed using GnuCOBOL 2.2.0.
-Built Dec 03 2014 09:52:44 and Windows 7 (64 bit) running on a HP
+Built Dec 09 2017 14:45:54 and Windows 10 (64 bit) running on a HP laptop.
-laptop.
 It was tested
-- with cygwin (64 bit) and Java version: 1.7.0_51 (64 bit).
+- with cygwin (64 bit) and Java version: 1.8.0_161 (64 bit).
-- with MS Visual Studio Express V10 (32 bit)
-  and Java version: 1.7.0_51 (64 bit).

 Installation and Configuration